mehdii08/BottomSlideWithPicker/README.md

 used EasyPickerView and SlidingUpPanell

-dont forget -> check build.gradle for dependency
+dont forget -> check app/build.gradle for dependency